 You may be new to the idea of property option contracts and in need of some clarification about what makes property option contracts legally enforceable.
 Let’s take a look…

-So what makes a property option contract legally enforceable?
-What makes a property option contract legally enforceable is the consideration in the contract, which represents the amount paid at the start of the contract.
+So what makes an option contract legally enforceable on property?
+What makes an option contract legally enforceable on property is the consideration in the contract, which represents the amount paid at the start of the contract.
 Without this consideration an option agreement is not legally binding on the seller.
 The minimum consideration in an option contract can be as little as £1.

 Which means the option agreement stops the seller from selling their property to anyone else during the option term.
 Whilst at the same time giving the option holder exclusivity and freedom to choose whether or not to buy.

 The difference between an option contract and a conditional contract, which is what most people use to buy and sell property, is that with conditional contracts the seller has more protection.

 Which means with a conditional contract the buyer cannot avoid the contract.
 The buyer in this case has the right AND the obligation to buy the property on the date of completion.

 Property option agreements are used to prevent landowners from selling land, whilst a developer (the option holder) explores the possibility of obtaining planning permission to build on the land.

 This benefits the developer as it limits their risk to the option fee (consideration) and the cost of obtaining planning.

 Which is instead of having the risk of investing in the cost of buying the land without any certainty over obtaining planning permission.

 Land option agreement example explained using an agricultural field